sidetrip-ai/ici-core/README.md

    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
    ```

 3. Follow the on-screen instructions to complete the installation.
-The script may prompt you to install Xcode Command Line Tools if they’re not already present—just follow the prompts to do so.
+The script may prompt you to install Xcode Command Line Tools if they're not already present—just follow the prompts to do so.

    - **Note**: After installation, Homebrew might display instructions to add it to your PATH.
 For example, on Apple Silicon Macs, you may need to run:
      ```bash